-Grade books for prekindergarten, kindergarten, first, and second grade may consist of checklists, anecdotal records, or individual portfolios.
+Grade books for prekindergarten and kindergarten may consist of checklists, anecdotal records, or individual portfolios.
 These materials should be evaluated using the curriculum guidelines.

 Return of Assignments

 Teachers should review and return all graded work to students within a time frame that will benefit the student.
 Graded daily work should be returned on a weekly basis.
 Larger projects should be reviewed and returned on a timely basis.
 This will allow the student to identify any areas of weakness and arrange for tutorials or extra study sessions prior to assessment.